Door Kickers: Door Kickers 2: Task Force North

-Door Kickers 2: Task Force North, a direct sequel to Door Kickers, was released through Steam Early Access on November 3, 2020.
+Door Kickers 2: Task Force North, a direct sequel to Door Kickers, was released through Steam Early Access on November 3, 2020, and fully released on February 10, 2025.
 While the game was initially planned for a Q4 2016 release, the game received substantial delays and was trapped in development hell for several years.
-An official release trailer debuted on February 4, 2020, teasing a Q2 2020 release date; however, this too was pushed back several months.

-Door Kickers 2 departs from the law enforcement setting of the first game and is set in the fictional Middle Eastern country of Nowheraki, following special forces operations against terrorists in the region, led by the United States Army Rangers, CIA Special Operations Group, and the Nowheraki SWAT militia.
+Door Kickers 2 departs from the law enforcement setting of the first game and is set in the fictional country of Nowheraki during special forces counterinsurgency operations in the country.
 Door Kickers 2 features improved weapon variety, equipment, AI, and various new gameplay features in a 3D environment.
 Many features that were criticized in Door Kickers were improved in the sequel, such as the stealth mechanics.
-Like the first game, Door Kickers 2 features a level editor and full modding support, allowing players to create their own levels and download content made by other players; however, only levels are available on the Steam Workshop, while all other mods are only available on Nexus Mods.